ray-arnab/demo/README.md

 http://localhost:8080/api/v1/customer/

+## Unit tests
+mvn clean test

+## Integration tests
+mvn clean verify

+### Prerequisites

+1. The command above starts a stand alone server at 8080.
+Please ensure that no other standalone application runs on that port at that stage

--- Setup Selenium stand alone v 3.4.0 in local and start
+2. Setup Selenium stand alone v 3.4.0 in local and start

 java -jar selenium-server-standalone-3.4.0.jar -port 4445

-### Run the tests
-mvn clean verify

-## Create package (which also runs the unit tests)
+## Create package
 mvn package